 The Eucharist is the source and summit of the Christian life.
 The other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it.
 For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself, our Pasch. by the Eucharistic celebration we already unite ourselves with the heavenly liturgy and anticipate eternal life, when God will be all in all.

 Husbands, love your wives, even as Christ loved the church and handed himself over for her to sanctify her, cleansing her by the bath of water with the word. ( Ephesians 5:25-26 )

-Jesus continued His tour of all the towns and villages, teaching in their synagogues, proclaiming the gospel of the kingdom, and curing every disease and illness.
-At the sight of the crowds, his heart was moved with pity for them because they were troubled and abandoned, like sheep without a shepherd.
 Then he said to his disciples, “The harvest is good but the laborers are few; so ask the master of the harvest to send out laborers for his harvest.”
-(Matthew 9:35-38)
+(Matthew 9:37-38)

 If you feel called to the vocation of the priesthood, diaconate, or a religious order, contact the Rectory at 215-657-0252 visit the Diocese of Philadelphia website.